skalenetwork/mirage-manager/SPEC.md

 - Only node owners can change node details (IP, domain name, etc.).
 - Anyone can register a node.
 - Only DEFAULT_ADMIN can change the committeeContract address.
+- Only DEFAULT_ADMIN can set the self-stake requirement.
 - Only node owners can delete a node.
 - DEFAULT_ADMIN can delete nodes in V1 of FAIR-manager, but this option may be removed or changed in the future.